 Logistics has a key role to play in delivering Scotland's inclusive growth.
 The Scottish government needs a partnership with logistics businesses to unlock investment and enable the sector to maximise the benefit it can deliver to the economy and communities.
+This should be backed by the appointment of a dedicated minister for logistics and supply chain who can deliver across the Scottish government.

 - Logistics underpins the Scottish economy, delivering for its households, businesses and public services, every day, via road, rail, sea and air. - Logistics creates opportunities across Scotland.
 Its key hubs are significant employers and catalysts for growth, helping places to thrive and linking businesses to domestic and global markets. - Logistics delivers for the future.
-It transformed Scotland, from its ports, railways and roads and, from - the second half of the twentieth century onwards, enabled revolutions in global trade and e-commerce.
-It is now innovating to deliver decarbonisation and even greater safety and efficiency. - According to research by Oxford Economics in 2023, with the right policy and infrastructure environment, our sector could deliver up to £8 billion more in productivity-led growth per year.
+It transformed Scotland, from its ports, railways and roads and, from the second half of the twentieth century onwards, enabled revolutions in global trade and e-commerce.
+It is now innovating to deliver decarbonisation and even greater safety and efficiency. - By prioritising logistics, policymakers can help deliver productivity gains that would supercharge UK GDP by £3.9 billion to £7.9 billion per year by 2030.